HarveyBates/Phenobottle/README.md

 In this repository users can find:
 1. 3D models for 3D printing a Phenobottle
-2. Electronic schematics for the custom Phenobottle circuit board
+2. Electronic schematics and printed circuit board (PCB) gerber files
 3. Scripts for running the Phenobottles
 4. Additional information such as a bill of materials etc.

-## Specficications
+## Specifications

 | Feature                                                      | Value / Description                                          |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |